Jacquelyn Elizabeth Long

 Course Work – Scenic Painting

-Spring 2024
+Spring 2024 and Spring 2026 (TA)

 This course, taught by Russ Borski, was one of my favorites at CSU.
 Over the semester, we made several projects using a range of painting techniques.
 Due to the size of the class, our color options were limited.